-If a telephone message is received by a signal transfer point intended for a destination for which the signalling route set has failed, a message-refusal signal shall be returned to the exchange from which this telephone message was received.
+If a telephone message is received by a signal transfer point intended for a destination for which the signalling route set has failed, a message-refusal signal shall be returned to the exchange or signal transfer point from which this telephone message was received.
 The message-refusal signal uses the label of the circuit concerned.
-In addition a transfer-prohibited signal, using the same band number as that of the circuit label, is transmitted after the message-refusal and on the same linkset.
+In addition a transfer-prohibited signal, using the same band number as that of the circuit label, is transmitted after the message-refusal and on the same link set.